rcrowe/Pipe/README.md

 Pipe makes use of [PDO](http://php.net/manual/en/book.pdo.php) for querying the database.

-Make sure you have the drivers available for your chosen database.
-Currently supported databases:
+Make sure you have the drivers available for MySQL.

-* MySQL
-* SQLite
-* PostgreSQL

 Example
 --------